vishal-git21/vishal-git21/README.md

 # 🎮🏀 About Me
 👋 Hey there!
 I’m Vishal Ravishankar, a Computer Science undergrad from PES University.
 I’m passionate about technology and love tackling new challenges! 🚀💡

-Currently: Diving deeper into machine learning frameworks and starting to explore Scala for big data processing 🔄.
+Currently: Diving deeper into machine learning frameworks and starting to explore MOJO programming for AI development.

 <img src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif" alt="Description of GIF" height = "500"/>